SunnySuite/Sunny.jl/joss/paper.md

 facilitates the process of determining the complete set of interactions allowed by spacegroup symmetries.
 Similarly, any interaction specified on a site or bond will be automatically propagated to all symmetry-equivalent sites and bonds, as required by the spacegroup symmetries.
+Models may also be specified according to symmetry properties and subsequently made "inhomogenous," allowing the arbitrary modification of pair interactions and site properties without regard to symmetry constraints.
+This greatly facilitates the modeling of systems exhibiting chemical disorder.
 Finally, the symmetry information enables convenient specification of paths and slices through reciprocal space, aiding visualization and comparison to experimental data.
 All these tools can be applied just as easily to a user-specified crystal or to a crystal loaded from an industry-standard CIF file [@hall:1991].

 ![a) Ground state of $\mathrm{FeI}_{2}$, found using Sunny's `minimize_energy!` function and visualized with `plot_spins`. b) The crystal of $\mathrm{FeI}_2$ visualized with the `view_crystal` function.
 Hovering the cursor over a bond reveals the exchange interaction, if already assigned, or a general expression for all symmetry-allowed interactions. \label{fig:symmetry}](figs/FigInteractions.png)